Family-friendly East Bay breweries

 Big Note: Family-friendly does not mean letting your kids run around unsupervised.
 A parent needs to be at the child’s side at all times.

-The Westbrae Biergarten has a wonderful large outdoor space, eclectic beer garden atmosphere, and food offerings from Brazil Cafe.
-There is a small kids’ area in the back and even though there isn’t too much in it, our daughter still occupied herself by playing with a few boat steering wheels attached to the walls.
-There were also a few chalk walls, but we didn’t see any chalk around to doodle.
-Parking can sometimes get difficult.
-We can typically find residential parking, but it might take some time or require a little walk.
+Headlands Brewing has a wonderful, large outdoor space, an eclectic beer garden atmosphere, and simple food offerings.
+There is a small kids’ area in the back, and even though there isn’t too much in it, kids enjoy a special spot designated just for them.
+We can typically find free parking, but it might take some time or require a little walk.
 There’s more to do for families in the Hopkins neighborhood.

 Location: 1280 Gilman Street, Berkeley